-Halloween is just one day away, and the time is right for a few good ghost stories.
+Halloween is right around the corner, and the time is right for a few good ghost stories.
 As one of the oldest inhabited communities in the United States, the Grand Strand is rich with haunting tales of ghosts and spirits.
 While we could never recount all of these legends in a single blog post, we can tell you about three of our community’s most famous ghostly residents.

 The Gray Man